messimywifefr/messimywifefr.github.io/README.md

             loveSong.play();
             // Trigger confetti effect
             generateConfetti();
             alert("Yay!
-Can't wait to spend Valentine's with you ❤️");
+Thank you, babe.
+I can't wait to spend Valentine's with you");

             // Redirect to iMessage (SMS link as a fallback) setTimeout(() => {
                 window.location.href = "sms:?body=Yes!
-I would love to be your Valentine ❤️";
+I would love to be your Valentine";
             }, 2000);
         }